anaxios/Enchiridion/Zettelkasten/Source - The Domostroi - Rules for Russian Households in the time of Ivan the Terrible.md

 	- [[Published]]: Conell University Press 1994
 	- [[Thesis]]: Gain a peek into Russian life in the 16th century
 	- [[Pagination]]: page numbers
 	- [[Preparatory Brain Dump]]: To have a book to conduct every detail of life makes me a little claustrophbic, but I'm a monk so this shouldn't make this reaction in me.
-The strct rules for living seem to be in stark contrast to the laidback lifestyle of America now and the world in
+The strct rules for living seem to be in stark contrast to the laidback lifestyle of America now and the western world in general.
 	- [[Table of Contents]]:
 	- [[Notes]]:
 		- Chapter 1 Pre Read:
 		- Chapter 1:
 			- has [[Claim|➡]] "Claims"
 			- and [[Quote|❝]] "Quotes"